 - Effects button is next.
 Apply image effects/filters to the images inside the container.
 You have, for now, just Black and White and Sepia filters.
 More to come.

 On the top you have a few more options:

 RANDOM LAYOUT takes a random template and apply it onto spread.
-SELECT LAYOUT opens the template gallery and lets you choose what template you like to use.
+SET LAYOUT opens the template gallery and lets you choose what template you like to use.

 To save you custom page design for later use or other albums, you can save it as a template.
 Do that by pressing the SAVE AS TEMPLATE button.

-At the center, you have a group with five buttons:
+At the center, you have a group with seven buttons:

-- the second button adds a text element
+- the third button adds a text element

-- the third, changes the background color of the canvas
+- the fourth, changes the background color of the canvas

-- forth and fifth buttons deal with the layering system of the page.
+- next two buttons deal with the layering system of the page.
 The first of the two, brings the selected element one layer to the top while the other moves the selected element one layer to the bottom.

 - the last button, when pressed, displays six more positioning buttons.
 They arrange an element inside the page.
 You can position it on (from left to right) left side, horizontal center, right side, top, vertical center and the last on the bottom side.